A Buyer's Guide

 - Make sure your helmet fits to get all the protection you are paying for.
 A good fit means level on your head, touching all around, comfortably snug but not tight.
 The helmet should not move more than about an inch in any direction, and must not pull off no matter how hard you try.

-- Pick white or a bright color for visibility to be sure that motorists and other cyclists can see you.
+- Pick white or a bright color for visibility.

 - Common sense tells you to avoid a helmet with snag points sticking out, a squared-off shell, inadequate vents, excessive vents, an extreme "aero" shape, dark colors, thin straps, complicated adjustments or a rigid visor that could snag in a fall.